Relay Token (RELAY) Price Reaches $0.27 on Major Exchanges

-Relay Token (RELAY) traded down 0.2% against the US dollar during the twenty-four hour period ending at 11:00 AM E.T. on May 18th.
-Relay Token has a market capitalization of $3.17 billion and approximately $98.52 worth of Relay Token was traded on exchanges in the last 24 hours.
-One Relay Token token can now be bought for approximately $0.27 or 0.00001004 BTC on cryptocurrency exchanges.
-Over the last week, Relay Token has traded down 13.3% against the US dollar.
+Relay Token (RELAY) traded 0.2% lower against the US dollar during the 24 hour period ending at 12:00 PM E.T. on May 19th.
+One Relay Token token can currently be bought for about $0.27 or 0.00001005 BTC on exchanges.
+Relay Token has a total market cap of $3.17 billion and approximately $59.78 worth of Relay Token was traded on exchanges in the last day.
+In the last seven days, Relay Token has traded down 12.7% against the US dollar.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.